The-Mastoget-Organization/about/README.md

 ✓Masget7 - Vercel<br>
 ✓Masget8 - Vercel

-## Critical Relay
+## Critical Relay (Processor Bypass)
-This relay is only used when a big subsets of active relays are down.<br>
+This relay is only used when a big subsets of active relays are down.
+This bypasses the processors.<br>
 ✓Mastoget-Critical - x10 Hosting

 ## Content Delivery Network